Mozzy9328/hollidaze_booking_site/README.md

 - A contact page (different to enquiry page) which goes to the admin for Holidaze

 ### Admin side

+A place for admin to do their neccessary work for their website.

+Admin Credentials:
+username: Mustafa
+password: 1230

 - A login section that makes use of JWT tokens
 - List of enquiries and new enquiries appear when user submits the form on the enquiry page